Aefalshaw/aefalshaw/README.md

-### Learning through trial & error versus constant success.
+### Learning through trial & error.
 Often not by choice. 😉

 ---